Christchurch Mosque, March 15, 2019:

 This deep-seated antipathy was underlined by David Garrett in the August-September, 2014, issue of Investigate Magazine.
 Part 1 of his article, entitled "Muslim immigration: the political dilemma", is here.
 Part 2, complete with a gratuitous picture of a group of shrouded Muslim women, is here.

 Now the shoe is on the other foot, so to speak.
 Suddenly, being Muslim is "in".
-The villain — apart from Tarrant himself, of course — is the generic far-right white racist, who rages against his phantom "dhimmitude".
+The villain — apart from Tarrant himself, of course — is the archetypal far-right white racist, who rages against his phantom "dhimmitude".
 In the emotional aftermath of the Christchurch shootings, politicians, reporters, ordinary people, and even police officers have been wearing hijab and sprinkling their conversations with Islamic words and phrases.

 Oddest of all, perhaps, has been the "rehabilitation" of Al Noor Mosque, which was formerly associated — if only in the media — with the radicalization of two young Muslims who were later killed by an American drone in Yemen.
 How many people, apart from the Clover Chronicle, remember the Press article, headlined "Drone victims 'radicalized' at mosque", published on June 5, 2014?
 And who remembers that the Linwood Islamic Centre was set up as a refuge for those Muslims who were deeply unhappy about the state of affairs at Al Noor?
 See here.